 6. The draconian control measures and the vaccine rollout have caused us to lose our freedom, and we likely won’t get them back after the pandemic ends.

 Of course, there are many other people somewhere in the middle.
-Those, for instance, who might advocate for the vaccines but recognise the real threat of creeping authoritarianism and are scared of losing their freedoms to powerful forces who using Covid to their own advantage.
-That being said, it is the hardened pro and anti-vaxxers who are always the most vocal.
+Those, for instance, who might advocate for the vaccines but recognise the real threat of creeping authoritarianism and are scared of losing their freedoms to powerful forces who are using Covid to their own advantage.
+That being said, it is the hardened pro-vaxxers and vaccine-sceptics who are always the most vocal.

 I can’t speak for anyone else, but for me, someone in the middle, the constant toing and froing is like white noise and appears to be achieving precisely nothing.
 Regardless of the number of facts ‘proven’ or memes shared, from what I can tell, no one budges an inch one way or another.